Androthi/SavageEd/README.md

 A small text editor written in Randal Hyde's high level assembly for Windows

 The source is set up as a HIDE project.
 HIDE binaries can be downloaded from https://sites.google.com/view/androth/home/high-level-assembly

 Open the hpr file in HIDE to build.

 The editor uses windows richedit DLL.

-Binaries are available at
+Binaries are available at:

 Check the releases section in Github

-also older versions may be available at https://sites.google.com/view/androth/home/high-level-assembly
+also older versions may be available at:

+https://sites.google.com/view/androth/home/high-level-assembly

 Only the source files are guaranteed to be the latest version.